We’re not as rich as we have been told to think we are

 The “real feel” in the Irish economy has never quite matched the eye-watering growth numbers that tumble out each year.

-In gross domestic product (GDP) terms we rank among the richest nations in the world but is this a fair reflection of the economy?
+In gross domestic product (GDP) terms we rank among the richest nations in the world, but is this an accurate reflection of the economy here?

 Transactions

-We know GDP is distorted by multinational transactions and therefore tends to exaggerate our economic, the question is by how much?
+We know GDP is distorted by multinational transactions and therefore tends to exaggerate our economic performance, the question is by how much?

-In a research paper, published on Thursday, former Central Bank governor Patrick Honohan explains some of the anomalies that arise from using GDP as a measure of prosperity.
+In a research paper, published on Thursday, former Central Bank governor Patrick Honohan explains some of the anomalies that arise from using GDP as a measure of economic output.

 First there’s multinational profits, which have bolstered Irish GDP for years, but which tend to flow out to “foreign parents”.